Back to blog

 Sending empty headers

-If you want to send an empty header, provide the header name followed by a semicolon:
+If you want to send a header with no value, provide the header name followed by a semicolon:

 curl -H "User-Agent;" http://httpbin.org/headers